timmytheman123/muno-uno-spinoff-/README.md

 # Color Rules
 - blue = you can shoose to be skipped the next turn (wont be affected by anything)
-- yellow = not made
+- yellow = you have an option to replace your hand with a new random hand
 - green = not made
 - red = if you can prove you are subscribed to vernon plays youtube the card you played gets turned into a +10 once per game